This post is also available in: 简体中文 (Chinese (Simplified))

 Tourism is also one of the major pillars of the Singaporean economy.
 Before the coronavirus pandemic, Singapore brought in nearly 20 million tourists, which is three times its own population.
 Despite being one of the smallest countries in the world, there is a lot to do and a lot to explore in this country.

 There are several reasons why Singapore has a prosperous tourism industry.
 First, it has strong air connectivity and its flag carrier is one of the largest airlines in the world.
 Singapore Airlines operates on five continents connecting major cities of Asia, Europe, North America, Africa, the Middle East, and Australia.
-Second, it has a well-developed transportation system that allows visitors to visit the most notable landmarks and destinations.
+Second, travelling in Singapore is easy as it has a well-developed transportation system that allows visitors to visit the most notable landmarks and destinations.

 Likewise, it possesses a number of tourist attractions like zoos, aquariums, and natural sightseeing.
 There are also several cultural landmarks and museums with rich historical values.
 Furthermore, if you are a fan of shopping and trying out new food, Singapore has magnificent diversity.